 You’re about to embark on an exciting and important new chapter in your life.
-At Trent Durham, you’ll prepare for your career, make lasting friendships and challenge the way you think and grow.
+At Trent, you’ll prepare for your career, make lasting friendships and challenge the way you think and grow.

 This handy guide will provide you with step-by-step instructions and important deadlines, helping you to be prepared and ready as a new student.

 Have you noticed a 7-digit number on all the Trent admissions letters and emails you’ve received?
 That’s your official Trent student number.
 And while you won’t feel like just a number on our campus, your unique student ID number is what gives you access to important information about your degree, student services and campus events, and is also required for writing exams.
 So keep your number handy—and if you can—memorize it!

 MyTrent is your student portal, giving you direct access to your academic records, email, information about coursework and more.
 You can activate your MyTrent account using your student number and personal email address.

 In mid-June an “email” tab will appear in your account on the MyTrent portal at trentu.ca/mytrent.
 Once your email is active, you’ll start to receive all your Trent info at this email.
 Your profs will email you here as well.Activate Your MyTrent Account

 Whether you want to take advantage of our residence guarantee for first-year students or live off campus, Trent University Durham is dedicated to helping you build your home away from home.

 Trent University Durham has partnered with Durham College and UOIT to provide a residence experience that offers convenience and great friendships.
 The residences, only a 10 minute drive or direct bus ride from the Trent Durham campus using your Transit Pass, offers safe, clean, and comfortable living accommodations.

 Trent University Durham would like to help make the process of finding off-campus housing as easy as possible for you.
 Through our partnership with Places4Students, we provide an online collection of numerous housing opportunities.

 Explore these services available to all students: